mmm/diss/README.markdown

 # Building

-the `Makefile` says it all... lots of deps.
+The `Makefile` says most of it... lots of deps.
 And it's, ahem, slow.

+First, from the toplevel:

+    export TEXINPUTS=.:./macros:
+    make main.dvi
+    make main.dvi
+    make main.pdf

+multiple times just to resolve citations, indices, etc.